Aims and scope

 To be considered for publication in AIEDAM a

-submitted manuscript and concur in its submisson to
+manuscript and concur about its submission to

 AIEDAM.
 A Transfer of Copyright Agreement must